 Common AT boot questions:

 Can I use AT boots with my alpine bindings?
 It depends.
 Most crossover AT/alpine boots are designed to be compatible with alpine bindings.
 Although some alpine bindings will adjust to accommodate the higher AT boot toes and it may physically fit in, manufacturers warn against using true AT boots in alpine DIN bindings because the added grip of rubber soles can prevent the boot from properly releasing during a fall.
 Some AT boots come with or have available aftermarket alpine soles that can be installed by the user and are designed for use with alpine bindings.
-The Marker Lord SP binding, available for the 2013-2014 season, is designed to allow use of either ISO Alpine or Touring soles.
+The Marker Lord SP binding, and the Salomon / Atomic Warden binding allow use of either ISO Alpine or Touring soles.
+Ask a certified ski tech if you are uncertain about a specific boot / binding compatibility issue.

 Can I use an AT boot for all my skiing, lift-served as well as touring?
 Many people do this successfully, including many ski professionals.
 A one-boot quiver may involve some compromises, though, in binding choice and downhill capabilities.